BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/NestedDataNew.md

 Notes:

-- Create a new data object by calling method `new` on the data class.
+- Create a new nested data object by calling method `new` on the data class.
 - The nested hashes are formed into nested data objects.
 - Note that the instantiated objects exists only here in the test, and not in the Github API itself.